CUPPING / SCRAPING

 As the name implies, Heated smooth flat stones are placed on key points of the body.
 Heat promotes blood flow and the healing process.
 This is a very therapeutic process leaving the client feeling very relaxed and calm.

-Moxibustion is a traditional Chinese medicine technique that involves the burning of mugwort, a small, spongy herb, to facilitate healing.
+Moxibustion is a traditional technique that involves the burning of mugwort, a small, spongy herb, to facilitate healing.
 Moxibustion has been used throughout Asia for thousands of years; in fact, the actual Chinese character for acupuncture, translated literally, means "acupuncture-moxibustion."
 The purpose of moxibustion, as with most forms of traditional Chinese medicine, is to strengthen the blood, stimulate the flow of qi, and maintain general health.